izzi-hassan/idf_codechallenge/README.md

 Ideally, you could make an initial commit with the files of this code challenge and then build your solution upon that.

 You can submit your solution in 2 ways:
- 1. Use **public** git repository and send us the link.
+ 1. Use a **public** git repository and send us the link.
- 2. Use **private** git repository and send us the link (if you don't want to create a public repository for personal reasons).
+ 2. Use a **private** git repository and send us the link (if you don't want to create a public repository for personal reasons).
  In this case, please provide read access for the following user: `idf-bot` (valid for [GitHub](https://github.com/idf-bot) and [Bitbucket](https://bitbucket.org/idf-bot/)).